 What is the desired outcome you want to reach for your business?
 Are you hoping to work fewer hours in your business and want someone to manage it for you, or are you looking for an expert to work alongside you?

-Do you want someone who knows how to run a design studio?
+Do you want someone who can run a creative studio or business?
 Or a generalist-type of manager?
-Know what tasks you want them to take on and ensure their skills match those things you’re looking to outsource.
+Know what tasks you want them to take on and ensure their skills and experience match.

 Tip #4 - Confirm the duration of your partnership